ionic-team/stencil-site/docs/testing/playwright/02-e2e-testing.md

 ---

 When it comes to writing end-to-end tests using the Stencil Playwright adapter, the best advice we can give is to leverage [Playwright documentation](https://playwright.dev/docs/writing-tests).
-The adapter is setup in a way so that developers will use the same public APIs with as little Stencil nuances as possible.
+The adapter is set up in a way so that developers will use the same public APIs with as little Stencil nuances as possible.

 ## Writing Tests